Top-gg-Community/python-sdk/docs/api.rst

 API Reference
 ===============

-The following section outlines the API of dblpy.
+The following section outlines the API of topggpy.

 Version Related Info
 ---------------------